rfarina/solidity-eth-swap/README.md

 ## **Deployment to Ganache**

-truffle migrate ---reset
+truffle migrate ---reset (should result in Accounts created and Contracts deployed to Ganache)

-# ATTRIBUTIONS
+# Attributions

 Prior to modification, this repo was originally cloned from DappUniversity.com at [https://github.com/dappuniversity/eth_swap](https://github.com/dappuniversity/eth_swap)